praX03/praX03/README.md

 >- You are aware of the fact that your mind is the single most beautiful thing or,
 >- You also want to *create robots* that would take on the earth some day or,
 >- You love *minimalist and aesthetic designs*
->- You are really good with *web development* I could use some help :(.
+>- You are really good with *web development* skills.
+I could use some help :(.

 <h4>Connect with Me:</h4>
 <p>Thank you for stalking me so professionally.
 Now, since you have come this far, might as well say a 'Hi!'.
 I promise, I reply fast xD</p>